Netcracker/KubeMarine/documentation/Installation.md

 If `Hosts` is redefined in the `cluster.yaml` its default value is overridden.

-Before working with the Corefile, refer to the official Coredns plugins documentation at [https://coredns.io/plugins/](https://coredns.io/plugins/).
+Before working with the Corefile, refer to the _Official Coredns plugins documentation_ at [https://coredns.io/plugins/](https://coredns.io/plugins/).

 The Corefile consists of the settings applied for a specific destination.
 By default, all settings are applied for `.:53` destination.
 For example: